 Parents of newborn babies learn quickly there are many ways babies cry.
 One type means a baby is hungry, another cry says the baby has a dirty diaper.
 Then there's the cry that signals the baby just wants attention.

-Parents don't tend to put as much thought into what their child's laugh might mean, unless it's so diabolical that it clearly indicates an attack on another sibling.
-In fact, very few people think about differences in laughter at all.
+Parents don't put as much thought into what their child's laugh means (unless it's obvious they're fighting with their siblings).
+In fact, very few people consider the differences in laughter at all.

-Though there are many ways to laugh, from giggles to guffaws and from chuckles to cackles, it turns out that we humans laugh for many reasons, some of them odd.
-And it's more than just the latest David Sedaris book or episode of "Saturday Night Live" that has us doubled over -- 90 percent of our laughter has nothing to do with somebody telling a joke. [source: Trump].
+Though there are many ways to laugh, from giggles to guffaws and chuckles to cackles, it turns out that we humans laugh for many reasons, some of them odd.
+And it's more than just the latest episode of "Saturday Night Live" that has us doubled over; 90 percent of why we laugh has nothing to do with somebody telling a joke [source: Trump].

 So what are some of the different types and reasons for all the laughter?